dr-croc/Android-All-/Coroutine/ReadMe.md

 Coroutin context = Thread  - in which thread coroutine will e launched.

 ## Dispatchers
-Dispatecher is a way to define threads on which Coroutines are executed.
+Dispatecher is a way to define context / thread on which Coroutines are executed.
 Threre are three pre defined - different kind of threads :
 1. IO
 2. Main
 3. Default

+## Suspend function
+Coroutines helps to implement the functionality that can be suspended or later resumed at specific points without blocking the thread.
+Suspending functions must be called from either corouties or other suspending function.